Skip to main content

 • stability

-The game's stability is mixed, with reports of significant freezing issues during gameplay, particularly when shooting, which can lead to frustrating deaths.
-While some users experience minor graphical glitches, the game generally runs well on the Steam Deck, though there are occasional bugs related to achievements.
-Overall, while it performs adequately on certain platforms, stability issues can detract from the experience.
+The game's stability is inconsistent, with reports of significant freezing issues during gameplay, particularly when shooting, which can lead to frustrating deaths.
+While it runs well on the Steam Deck, users have noted some graphical glitches and audio problems when the game is not in focus.
+Additionally, there are minor bugs related to achievement unlocking.

-• “Looks and runs fantastic on the Steam Deck.”
+• “Looks and runs great on Steam Deck.”

 • “First, it freezes the character for 2–3 minutes every time you shoot, allowing monsters to crawl over and kill you.”